wp-plugins/decent-comments/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.2 =
+* Added option to restrict comments shown by post ID when using the shortcode.

 = 1.1.1 =
 * Added Lithuanian translation provided by Vincent G from [Host1Free](http://www.Host1Free.com)